 - Marriage affidavit of the couple

-As already observed, a marriage registration can be pursued under the Hindu Marriage Act or the Special Marriage Act.
+As above, marriage registration performs under the Hindu Marriage Act or the Special Marriage Act.
 Let us understand the regulations for each of them:

 Hindu Marriage Act

-- Neither of the party is involved in a marital relationship at the point of marriage.
+- Neither of the party should involve in a marital relationship at the point of marriage.